adelrblog/adelrblog.github.io/_posts/2016-05-18-The-Alien-Life-Mystery.markdown

 **How about writing?**

 Writing is rather different.
 Writing was not necessary at first.
 You can talk and communicate easily.
 How about them?
-Well we use writing for two major reasons 1) speech fades quickly and we will forget 2) communication with later generations
+Well we use writing for two major reasons:

+1) speech fades quickly and we will forget

+ 2) communication with later generations

 Aliens might be good at remembering, they might be good at communicating with other generations as well.